A bowl of avocado ice cream with avocados in the background.

 Can I make this recipe vegan?

-Yes, follow the dairy-free instructions above and in the notes section of the recipe card.
-Omit the honey and use 1/4 cup of corn syrup or an additional 1/4 cup of vegan friendly granulated sugar.
-Keep in mind that some brands of white granulated sugars are not vegan because the sugar is processed with bone char.
+Yes.
+Follow the dairy-free instructions above and replace the honey with corn syrup or an additional 1/4 cup of vegan granulated sugar.
+Note that some white sugars are processed with bone char, so look for a brand labeled vegan if using extra sugar.

 A loaf pan of avocado ice cream with a scooper in it.